james-trayford/strauss/docs/elements.rst

 Elements of a Strauss Sonification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Strauss makes use of a number of internal Classes to produce the output audio.
-These handle broadly different aspects of the sonification process, and are detailed in the following subsections.
+These handle broadly different aspects of the sonification process.
 For more in-depth documentation see the :code:`Detailed Documentation`.

 Briefly, a :code:`Source` represents the data and the mapping of its variables onto aspects of sound.
 This is taken by the :code:`Score` which defines any constraints on what notes or sounds can be generated at a given time.
 A :code:`Generator` object then generates these notes and sounds as an audio signal, including any mapping of :code:`Source` properties to expressive properties of sound.
 These audio signals are then consolidated by the output :code:`Channels`, object according to any spatialisation (e.g. source position) and choice of audio system (mono, stereo, 5.1, etc).